This project studies how student-generated drawings aid learning of abstract science concepts in a lab setting.

 Illustrations: Participants in the copy, study, and complete conditions received illustrations produced using Adobe Photoshop 2019 and Pages.
 Inspired by The Cosmic Perspective textbook and Pearson Mastering Astronomy platform

 Passage Comprehension Tests: Three types of tests were developed: two analogous 15-question multiple-choice tests, one 4-question open response retention test, and one 4-question open response transfer test.
 The multiple-choice tests included 8 perfect analogs and 7 strong pairs of questions.
 Retention questions asked students to summarize lesson information, while transfer questions required application of knowledge to new scenarios.
-Answers were scored based on identified idea units, with inter-rater reliability for retention and transfer tests being r(212)=0.995, p <0.0001 and r(212)=0.798, p <0.0001, respectively.
+Answers were scored based on identified idea units, with inter-rater reliability for retention and transfer tests being $r$(212)=0.995, $p$ <0.0001 and $r$(212)=0.798, $p$ <0.0001, respectively.

 Cognitive Load: Cognitive load was measured using a 10-item instrument assessing intrinsic, extraneous, and germane load